alexmacarthur/typeit/README.md

 | loopDelay    | The amount of time between looping over a string or set of strings again.  | 750  |
 | html    | Handle strings as HTML, which will process tags and HTML entities.
 If 'false,' strings will be typed literally.  | true  |

-## Ideas for Improvement?
+## Contributions

-Let me know!
-Otherwise, play with it yourself.
-Gulp is configured to check & minify the JavaScript.
+This project is setup with Gulp to lint & minify the JavaScript.
 In the root of the repo, use these commands to run these default tasks and watch for file changes (make sure Node.js, npm, and Gulp are installed on your computer):

 ```
 npm install
-gulp
+gulp develop
 ```
-## Donate
+## Donations

 If I've made your life eaiser in some way by creating this thing and want to kick a small "thank you" my way, I'd very much appreciate it!